RETREATS and CLASSES at the VAJRASANA TEMPLE and RETREAT CENTER

 Most classes held at the temple and elsewhere include either the reading of preliminary translations of discourses or listening to discourses given by H.H.
-Dorje Chang Buddha III with a simultaneous translation by Suonan Ciren Zeng De.
+Dorje Chang Buddha III with a simultaneous translation by Suonan Ciren Rinpoche.
 These translations have not been reviewed or approved by His Holiness and most certainly contain translation errors.
 However, they are not yet available in English at any other location and do contain wonderful Buddha-dharma that will help us gain liberation.
 Please contact Helen Pan for the Rosemead classes; Gesang Suolang for Salt Lake City classes; Pannavati, Heartwood Refuge and Conference Center, for North Carolina classes; Helen Nguyen Thu Hien for classes offered in Vietnam, Kunlanat (WOW) Makboon for classes offered in Thailand, and Zhaxi Zhuoma for Sanger retreats and classes.
 Click for more general background on our retreats.

 CLASSES (held at The Holy Vajrasana Temple near Sanger, California, unless noted):

 The Xuanfa Seminary, part of the Xuanfa Five Vidyas University, offers 1 credit seminars on Dharma Discourses by H.H.
 Dorje Chang Buddha III that focus on certain important concepts and principles.
 You will need to attend all classes, participate in a debate, and follow up with homework to receive credit for these seminars, but you do not need to enroll in the seminar to attend and listen to preliminary translations of dharma discourses expounded by H.H.
 Dorje Chang Buddha III either with simultaneous translation into English by Suonan Ciren or a reading by Zhaxi Zhuoma of a preliminary translation and followed by a discussion period led by Zhaxi Zhuoma.
 You can register when you arrive at or after the seminar.
-More information on these seminars can be found at http://courses.holyvajrasana.org/course/index.php?categoryid=82 ; http://courses.holyvajrasana.org/course/view.php?id=331 and http://holyvajrasana.org/2016/07 and http://holyvajrasana.org/buddhist-practice/the-seven-dharma-system-of-listening-to-dharma-discourses.
+More information is offered at the XFVU website and in the introduction to the seminars.
+Click for a description of the “Seven Dharma System” and news articles on some of these seminars.

 Intensive retreat practice and study of dharma discourses by H.H.
 Dorje Chang Buddha III including the following:

-XFVU Seminar I-017 Initiation & Empowerment-I: including the following dharma discourses by H.H.
-Dorje Chang Buddha III: “True Vajra Masters and True Inner-Tantric Initiations” (3CDs covering two discourses given in China, but only released in USA in 2015) (60, 59, & 35 minutes), “Where Does Empowerment Come from?”
-(37 minutes), “Dharmas Transmitted Verbally, by Ear, and through Consciousness and the Corresponding Initiations” (18 minutes). with simultaneous translation by Suonan Ciren Rinpoche.
+Meditation and chanting starts at 9:00 am with the following dharma discourses by H.H.
+Dorje Chang Buddha III at 9:30 am, “True Vajra Masters and True Inner-Tantric Initiations” (3CDs covering two discourses given in China, but only released in USA in 2015) (60, 59, & 35 minutes), “Where Does Empowerment Come from?”
+(37 minutes), “Dharmas Transmitted Verbally, by Ear, and through Consciousness and the Corresponding Initiations” (18 minutes), with simultaneous translation by Suonan Ciren Rinpoche.
 The agenda is the same for both Friday and Saturday.
 If there is sufficient interest, a debate may be held on Sunday.
 You will need to attend classes both days AND participate in debate and follow up with homework to receive credit for this seminar that is sponsored through the Xuanfa Five Vidyas Seminary.
 Amitabha Temple of Compassion and Wisdom, Suite 106, 7940 Garvey Avenue, Rosemead, CA. Click for fore information on this seminar.